mercurystudio99/kalamazoo_web/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Flutter Web Page Refresh and 404 Not Found Error Solution

+Add .htaccess file in root folder